penske-media-corp/pmc-dev/README.md

 * [Setup a key](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html) which you want to use for access to private repositories by setting an environment variable.
 	* This cannot have a passphrase
 	* `export PMC_CI_ENCODED_KEY=$(base64 -w 0 < my_ssh_key)`
+		- See TIPS section for more details on Windows & MacOS if there is issue
 	* Without this key you will not be able to build any private dependencies
 	* Build the project and it's dependencies